top of page

 • Strategies that tap into strengths like storytelling, patterns, or visual memory

-Just like kids with dyslexia need structured reading instruction, kids with dyscalculia need structured, multisensory math instructionideally from trained professionals who understand math-related learning disabilities.
+Just like kids with dyslexia need structured reading instruction, kids with dyscalculia need structured, multisensory math instruction, ideally from trained professionals who understand math-related learning disabilities.

 What Can Parents Do to Help at Home?